OpenSwitchNOS/openswitch-ops-switchd-container-plugin/DESIGN.md

 The container plugin also reads iptables counters which are the number of samples sent to the collector.
 These statistics are published to the database as part of the generic stats collection infrastructure.

+## COPP
+Control Plane Policing statistics within the container does not provide statistics separated by class types.
+All statistics provided by the container plugin will be in the UNCLASSIFIED class.
+The source for COPP statistics data is the file /proc/net/dev.
+The only statistics available are Rx Packets, Rx Bytes, and Rx Dropped Packets.
+Rx Dropped Bytes is unsupported.
+The statistics values are computed by summing the Rx stats for all of the ports found in /dev/proc/net, excluding bridge_normal, ovsnet-dev, and lo.
+For hardware status, rate and burst values are fixed at 1,000,000,000 and local priority is fixed at zero.

 ## References
 -------------